jonathanrbelanger-lang/aast/DESIGN.md

 a guideline.
 It is enforced by the architecture.
 Modifying the state of the tree requires accreting a new state — constructing new nodes along the modified path while reusing unmodified branches via structural sharing.
 The previous state is preserved by construction.
-There is no mechanism for in-place mutation at this time, as that would invalidate the design of the A-AST.
+There is no mechanism for in-place mutation within this architecture, as maintaining mutable nodes would invalidate the node's hash, break the Merkle chain, and compromise the determinism of the entire system.
+Consequently, immutability is treated as a foundational constraint from which the rest of the framework is derived.
-There are also no plans to design or develop that mechanism.

 This is the foundational constraint from which everything else follows.
 A mutable node would invalidate its hash, break the Merkle chain, and destroy